-LOVESICK, by Georgina Barley, was performed at the White Bear Theatre in October 2020 (directed by Helen Tennison).
+Georgina's debut play, LOVESICK, was first performed at the White Bear Theatre in October 2020, directed by Helen Tennison.

 Q&A from October 2020

 It must have been tough when the initial run of your play 'Lovesick' was postponed because of the Coronavirus.
 Can you tell us a bit about what happened and how life has been for you during lockdown?

 It was tough – but the circumstances under which we had to postpone were so exceptional and humbling, I think we all accepted it quite quickly.
 It can be very easy, when working on a project like this, to become completely consumed by it and lose focus of the real world, but then a force like Covid-19 can come along and you realise that it’s bigger than all of us and that some things can wait.
 But it was heartbreaking to see the industry grind to a halt – and even worse to hear it branded ‘unviable’ or ‘unskilled.’
 Like most people, my mental health during lockdown was saved by the easy access to brilliant films, tv shows, online theatre, books and music.
 I know that circumstances still aren’t ideal for live theatre, and venues aren’t able to operate at full capacity.
 But I’ve missed theatre so much, and am proud we’ve found a way to pull something together now – despite all the compromises.
 There’s always that second-lockdown-sword-of-damocles hanging over our heads, but if we’re forced to postpone again we’re ready for it and will be able to bounce back again.
 There is some comfort in the fact that as an industry, we are all in the same boat, facing the same beast, and will pull through it all together.